ehrtools/codelist-tools/README.md

 ## Codelist Tools

 This is a Rust library for working with medical codelists (SNOMED, ICD10, OPCS).
 It provides fast and memory-efficient operations on medical codelists.
-There is a python and R interface that researchers can access.
+There is a python and R interface that researchers can use.

 ### Structure of Project
 The project is divided into two main components: